 Updating your WordPress website regularly is really important.
 Aside from feature enhancements, most updates are to fix known security vulnerabilities.
 Once a vulnerability is discovered by hackers they share that information on the Internet for other hackers to exploit these vulnerabilities.
-Keeping your WordPress site updated with the latest updates is your best defence against hackers.
+Keeping your WordPress site updated with the latest updates is your best defense against hackers.

 WordPress recommends speaking with your developer first before doing these updates to prevent the possibility of your site breaking.
 This emphasises the need for website owners to have service level agreements (SLAs) with their developers to prevent site problems before they occur.